ethyca/fidesops/docs/fidesops/docs/tutorial/postgres_connection.md

 ### Call helper methods to connect to Postgres

-Add calls for our new methods, to create a Postgres ConnectionConfig called `flaskr-postgres`, and then update that connection's secrets with individual URI components.
+Add calls for our new methods, to create a Postgres ConnectionConfig called `flaskr_postgres`, and then update that connection's secrets with individual URI components.
 This will encrypt and save the URI components and also attempt to make a test connection to our Flask App's Postgres Database.
 ```python